OpenEvalProject/evals/manuscripts/elife-98142/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02t274463 Molecular, Cellular, and Developmental Biology Department University of California, Santa Barbara Santa Barbara United States
+1. Molecular, Cellular, and Developmental Biology Department University of California, Santa Barbara Santa Barbara United States ([ROR:02t274463](https://ror.org/02t274463))

 † Corresponding author

 ## Abstract

 The effects of environmental stress on animal life are gaining importance with climate change.
 Diapause is a dormancy program that occurs in response to an adverse environment, followed by resumption of development and reproduction upon the return of favorable conditions.
 Diapause is a complex trait, so we leveraged the Drosophila Genetic Reference Panel (DGRP) lines and conducted a genome-wide association study (GWAS) to characterize the genetic basis of diapause.
 We assessed post-diapause and non-diapause fecundity across 193 DGRP lines.
 GWAS revealed 546 genetic variants, encompassing single nucleotide polymorphisms, insertions, and deletions associated with post-diapause fecundity.
 We identified 291 candidate diapause-associated genes, 40 of which had previously been associated with diapause, and 89 of which were associated with more than one SNP.
 Gene network analysis indicated that the diapause-associated genes were primarily linked to neuronal and reproductive system development.
 Similarly, comparison with results from other fly GWAS revealed the greatest overlap with olfactory-behavior-associated and fecundity-and-lifespan-associated genes.
 An RNAi screen of selected candidates identified two neuronal genes, Dip-γ and Scribbler, to be required during recovery for post-diapause fecundity.
 We complemented the genetic analysis with a test of which neurons are required for successful diapause.
 We found that although amputation of the antenna had little to no effect on non-diapause lifespan, it reduced diapause lifespan and post-diapause fecundity.
 We further show that olfactory receptor neurons and temperature-sensing neurons are required for successful recovery from diapause.
-Our results provide insights into the molecular, cellular, and genetic basis of adult reproductive diapause in Drosophila .
+Our results provide insights into the molecular, cellular, and genetic basis of adult reproductive diapause in Drosophila.

 ## Introduction